Guseks/typescript-chatbot/README.md

 - `Images` contains images used in the project, mainly in the README.
 - `ChatBot.ts` is the actual implementation of the chatbot.
 How it should respond and behave.
 - `index.ts` The main application loop and user interactions.
+- `tests` folder contains the testsuite for the application which contain different unit-tests.

 ## Technologies Used
 The project uses the following languages:
 - TypeScript

+### Libraries used
+- Jest